matplotlib/mplcairo/README.rst

 a "native script that matches the cairo drawing model".
 This may be helpful for troubleshooting purposes.

+Note that this will crash the process after the file is written, due to cairo bug #104410.

 Markers at Bézier control points
 --------------------------------